-VoIP technology is a very important advance that has made it possible to make calls and video calls from one end of the planet to the other, transforming analog audio signals into digital data that can be transmitted over the internet to a specific IP address.
+Audio Codecs along with other VoIP technology elements is a very important advance that has made it possible to make voice and video calls from one end of the planet to the other, transforming analog audio signals into digital data that can be transmitted over the internet to a specific IP address.

 A very useful way to measure the quality of the codec is using the MOS (Mean Opinion Score) standard.
 This standard measures the quality of the audio after the whole process of compression, transmission and decompression.
 The MOS values are assigned between 1 and 5, 1 being lousy and 5 excellent.